 - We secured a private tax ruling from the Rhode Island Division of Taxation that a “loan-out company” that provided the services of its principal to a production company in a motion picture production was not covered by the Rhode Island employee leasing statute.
 As a result, the production company did not have secondary liability under that statute if the loan-out company did not withhold Rhode Island taxes on the salary due its principal.
 The case led the government to revise a prior policy.

 - We secured a written determination from the General Counsel of the Massachusetts Department of Revenue that the film tax-credit authorized by M.G.L. c.
 63, section 38T for qualifying costs to produce a motion picture in that state would not be affected if there was an error in the amount of Massachusetts withholding on payments made to “loan-out companies” for qualifying services in the production of the film.

-- For a university, we analyzed and developed a strategy to be followed if its municipality attempted to partially subject its property to property tax—which could result in a $1 million annual liability.
+- For a university, we analyzed and developed a strategy to be followed if its municipality attempted to partially subject its property to property tax—which had the potential of resulting in a $1 million annual liability.

 - We worked with another university to develop a plan that would allow it, through a for-profit affiliate, to rehabilitate and lease a historic campus building and assign historic tax-credits to a third party.

 - For a state economic development entity, we provided counsel on implementing a program that would allow the State to acquire historic tax-credits from developers at their “wholesale” value, and advised them on structuring their first acquisition of this type of credit in a project to rehabilitate the Masonic Temple in Providence.